BEST of Japan in 2 Weeks: Perfect 14-Day Itinerary (2026)

 Along with our 2-week itinerary, we’ll cover the best ways to get around Japan (including whether the Japan Rail Pass is worth it), where to stay, the best time to visit, and practical tips for first-time visitors.

-Hotel Recommendations: Our favourite hotels in Japan are Nohga Hotel Ueno (Tokyo), KABIN (Kyoto), and Osaka Excel Hotel Tokyu (Osaka).
-Click here for a full list of hotels in Japan.
+Where to Stay: We loved Nohga Hotel Ueno (Tokyo), KABIN (Kyoto), and Osaka Excel Hotel Tokyu (Osaka).

-2 Weeks in Japan: Quick Overview & Map
+2 Weeks in Japan: Itinerary Overview & Map

 14 days is the perfect amount of time to see the highlights of Japan.
 We’ve been able to refine this itinerary during our several visits to Japan.